syncfusion-content/asp.netmvc-docs/aspnetmvc/BulletGraph/Getting-Started.md

 ### Provide Required Data

-You can customize the values of feature and comparative measure bars in a BulletGraph, either locally or remotely.
-The category data is optional, and it is used to display label values parallel to the measure bars.
+You can customize the values of feature and comparative measure bars in a **BulletGraph**, either locally or remotely.
+The `category` data is optional, and it is used to display label values parallel to the measure bars.

-Assign the data in BulletLocalDataBind variable to the DataSource property of BulletGraph as illustrated in the following code example.
+Assign the data in BulletLocalDataBind variable to the `DataSource` property of BulletGraph as illustrated in the following code example.

 {% highlight C# %}